dgolovin-dev/article-unity3d-di/docs/index.md

 - I use `GameObject.FindGameObjectWithTag(...).GetComponent<...>()`
 instead of `GameObject.FindObjectOfType.` It works much faster.
-Also, I recommend to avoid using `GetComponentsInChildren`. `FindObjectOfType` and `GetComponentsInChildren` go through full hierarchy of game objects and call `GetComponent` on every game object (This is very slow.).
+Also, I recommend to avoid using `GetComponentsInChildren`. `FindObjectOfType` and `GetComponentsInChildren` go through the full hierarchy and call `GetComponent` on every game object (This is very slow.).

-- It makes sense to call methods-locators(`Find*`,`GetComponent*`) as rare as possible.
-Ideally, only once in
-`Awake` or `Start`.
+- It makes sense to call the methods-locators(`Find*`,`GetComponent*`) as rare as possible.
+Ideally, only once in the `Awake` or `Start`.
-If you place such calls in `Update`, it will kill performance of your game.
+If you place such calls in the `Update`, it will kill the performance of your game.

 - Pay attention to the order of the game objects creation and their initialization (1 -> 2 -> 3).
-Because of the initialization order, binding in `Start` methods (next frame after creation).
+Because of this initialization order, locating and binding is in the `Start` methods (the next frame after the instantiation).
 And that is why `ObjectFactory` is the last in the creation list.
-It must be initialized after the other objects.
+It must be initialized last (it needs the other objects for that).

-These points make the code a bit more complex, and make you to think about initialization order.
+These points make the code a bit more complex, and make you think about the initialization order.
-But it allows you to split your scene into independent prefabs and work on the project in parallel manner.
+But it allows you to split your scene into independent prefabs and work comfortably on the project in a parallel manner.
-You artefacts will be more stable with this approach than with direct binding.
+You artifacts will be more stable with this approach than with the direct binding.

 ## Dependency Injection

-When you project is becoming bigger, it makes harder to track the initialization order.
+When your project is becoming bigger, it makes harder to track the initialization order.

 For example, you call a method-locator,